 - In the Reporting Services setup screen, we can select the first option to Install and already configure the reporting tool or select the second option (which I did), where it will just be installed and will be configured later.

-- Here we can define the Administrator users of the Distributed Replay Controller, SQL Server's impact testing and evaluation and simulation tool, to complement SQL Server Profiler.
+- Here we can define the Administrator users of the Distributed Replay Controller, the SQL Server impact testing and assessment tool and simulation, to complement the SQL Server Profiler.

 - In this screen we can define the name of the created Controller, the Distributed Display installation path and the default path where the evaluation results will be stored.

-- In this last screen, we will just review everything that will be installed, what is already installed on the server and the settings we made in the installation.
+- In this last screen, we will only review everything that will be installed, what is already installed on the server and the settings that we made during the installation.
 If everything is OK, click "Install" to start the installation of Microsoft SQL Server 2014.

 - If everything went as expected, you should see this screen at the end of the installation process.